BananaAccounting/Germany/EÜRDossier/Readme_next.md

 ## Roadmap

 #### Results form last work period
-* Complete accounting files for Einnahmeüberschußrechnung, with different versions of accounting plans incl. headers and groups, a comprehensive VAT table and a printed EÜR report
+* Complete accounting file for Einnahmeüberschußrechnung, with headers and groups for structuring the report, a comprehensive VAT table eith codes for all the possible cases and a printed EÜR report.
+The accounting plan comes in different versions.
 * The file contains all the relevant DATEV and ELSTER data/information for creating UStVA and EÜR reports.
 It is ready so that app development could start any time.
 The files also show ELSTER-SKR03 Zuordnung.
-* A set of relevant information concering ELSTER forms, DATEV systematics or account funcionality attributions
 * A structure and detailed agenda for a user tutorial/ guide for German market region

+Moreover, I have put together relevant information concering end of year ELSTER forms, DATEV systematics, account funcionality attributions or marketing issues

 #### Working output, overview of repository